Nicola Dunkley

 • ASIST Applied Suicide Intervention Skills, 2008

-Cruse Bereavement Care, 60 hour volunteer training, 2005 and have volunteered with Cruse ever since as counsellor and supervisor.
-I am also a paid trainer with Cruse.
+Cruse Bereavement Care, 60 hour volunteer training, 2005 and volunteered with Cruse as counsellor and supervisor. until 2023.
+I was also a paid trainer with Cruse.

 Seren: 2 day training and 2 years working as a volunteer counsellor with Adults who were sexually abused as children.
 Currently supervising counsellors who work with this client group through New Pathways.